 • Bachelor of Fine Art (Painting), Concordia University, Montréal, CA

-• Bachelor of Education (Art & Dance), University of Regina, CA
+• Bachelor of Education (Visual Art & Dance), University of Regina, CA

 2023 Liberate Thee, Angel of History, Pangée, Montréal, CA